 The Craftsman hook worked much better than I thought it would.

-Like the Gladiator, they have a C-shape that fits over the center channel in the track.
-Without the tab at the top, there’s no way to lock it in to place so there’s a little wiggling.
+Like the Gladiator, the Craftsman Versatrack is designed like a slatwall system.
+It has a C-shape that fits over the center channel in the track.
+There’s no way to lock it into place without the tab at the top, so there’s a little wiggling.

-On the bottom of the hook on the front side, there’s a little grey knob that works the locking mechanism.
+On the bottom of the hook on the front side, a little grey knob works the locking mechanism.

 That sounds more complex than it really is.
 The locking mechanism is a little piece of plastic on the back that presses against the channel when you turn the knob.

-When you use them on their own VersaTrack system, it locks the hook into place with only a little bit of movement.
+Using them on their own VersaTrack system locks the hook into place with only a little movement.

-Unfortunately there’s still a little bit of play in the hook when you put it on a Gladiator track.
-It’s not nearly as noticeable when there’s weight on the hook.
+Unfortunately, there’s still a little play in the hook when you put it on a Gladiator track, and it’s not nearly as noticeable when there’s weight on the hook.

 All things considered, the Craftsman accessories work pretty well on the Gladiator track.
-Just be careful when taking the tool off the hook or it could go flying.
+Be careful when taking the tool off the hook, or it could fly.